mrd9483/heart_management/index.md

 - 1 teaspoon maple syrup
 - 1 tablespoon pumpkin seeds

-*Instructions:* Combine lentils and sweet potatoes over greens.
+*How to make it:* Layer lentils and sweet potatoes over greens.
 Mix oil, vinegar, and maple syrup for dressing.
-Drizzle over bowl and top with pumpkin seeds.
+Drizzle over bowl and sprinkle with pumpkin seeds.

-*Heart benefits:* High in fiber and potassium.
+*Heart goodness:* High in fiber and potassium.
 Plant-based protein.
-Sweet potatoes provide beta-carotene.
+Sweet potatoes add beta-carotene.

 ### Snack Ideas